 A high-quality, frequently updated blog catches more than just the eye of Google.
-In fact, the purpose behind blogging is more than SEO.
+In fact, the purpose behind blogging on your company website is more than SEO.

 Effective blogging campaigns attract prospective customers in the throes of researching their problems and possible solutions.
 The blog posts themselves provide valuable information and insight, and -- most important of all -- establish trust and credibility with your prospective clients.